hesselberthlab/sc-haircut/README.md

 Following GEM generation and reverse transcription, we isolate the DNA repair fragments from the mRNA by size separation.
-We then prepare a single-cell repair library that captures DNA repair products, intermediates, and products.
+We then prepare a single-cell repair library that captures DNA repair intermediates and products.

 <center>